-The Town Beach lies entirely within the coastal zone and is an urban, built-up area approaching saturation.
+The Town Beach lies entirely within the coastal zone and is an urban, built-up area approaching 21 | P a g e saturation.
 Land uses are primarily in the form of residential, commercial, public, private group use, and conservation uses.
 There are no agricultural or industrial uses in the Town.
 More detailed discussion of land use patterns is provided in the Land Use Element.